 The works have just finished and the building site has transformed into a beautiful home.

-The layout was redesigned to make the space work harder, using broken plan designing to make more of the open spaces and the natural light they enjoy, as well as the views over the London’s rooftops.
-At the same time I believe it’s crucial that individual functions each retained their sense of personal scale, and that the mixed functionality feels natural and flows harmoniously.
+The layout was redesigned to make the space work harder, using broken plan designing to make more of the open spaces and the natural light they enjoy, as well as the views over the City of London’s rooftops.

 The design concept for the interior reflected the style of the clients, and also suggested the history of the Clerkenwell area, and the heritage of those who have lived here.